|Instructor:||Dr. Virginia Bonner|

 Many of the films in this course contain adult content, including violence, profanity, drug usage, and/or frank sexual content.
 These films are intended for mature audiences and are not suitable for children under 17 who are unaccompanied by an adult.
 If you are disturbed by R-rated or unrated film content, you should consult the instructor.

-3. Readings online via PDF and Word file possted on D2L.
+2. Readings online via PDF and Word file posted on D2L.
 (RR)

-4. Required weekly films (free streaming hyperlinks via D2L or available free on DVD reserve in library, plus a few Amazon Instant Video rentals that you can rent individually or with the $25 Amazon Gift Card available in the bookstore.)
+3. Required weekly films (free streaming hyperlinks via D2L or available free on DVD reserve in library.)

 1. Bordwell, David and Kristin Thompson.
 Film Art: An Introduction, Any Edition.
 New York: McGraw-Hill.
 (FA)